PIRL

 Parameters

-For convenience, a set of parameters are automatically provided in the configuration by Conductor when it runs:
+The Conductor automatically provides a set of parameters in the configuration Conductor group:

 Configuration_Source

-The name of initial configuration file source.
+The name of the configuration file source.
 This may be the name of a file on the Conductor host system or a URL for a file obtained remotely.

 Conductor_ID